SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     represents database.
 This variable has already been set to the proper value `metadeploy` for the user.

-MetaDeploy needs a connection to the GitHub API to fetch repositories and create releases.
+MetaDeploy needs a connection to the GitHub API to fetch repositories for installation.
 This can be set up using a personal GitHub account by setting GITHUB_USERNAME and GITHUB_PASSWORD, or using a GitHub App by setting GITHUB_APP_ID and GITHUB_APP_KEY.